anjiqbal/100DaysOfCode/README.md

 JavaScript is single-threaded but asynchronous functions allow it to behave like it is multi-threaded and non-blocking.
 The event loop organises the order in which code is executed.

 API's can be accessed using the fetch method.
 Fetch is asynchronous and returns a promise.
 We need to wait for the promise to resolve or reject before we can do anything with it.
-Using the async keyword before the function and then await within the function allows us to wait for the promise to resolve withoult blocking the rest of the code.
+Using the async keyword before the function and then await within the function allows us to wait for the promise to resolve without blocking the rest of the code.

 ### Links to work / resources: